vascolleitao/las/docs/index.md

 <h3 align="center">SKL</h3>

   <p align="center">
-    SKL is an Algoritmic Skeleton Framework with multiple layers of parallelization
+    SKL is an Algorithmic Skeleton Framework with multiple layers of parallelization
     <br />
     <a href="https://github.com/vascolleitao/skl"><strong>Explore the docs »</strong></a>
     <br />